What Is Religion?

 III.
 Religion is love for God.

 Redemption and liberation from sin, and its toxic effects on our bodies, souls, spirits, minds and hearts, is accomplished by the death of God’s Son on the cross.
-In God’s inscrutable wisdom, this redeeming death of God’s Son conquered all sin, all death, and the tyranny of the Evil One; and gives eternal life to all who trust in the crucified and risen Christ.
+In God’s inscrutable wisdom this redeeming death of God’s Son conquered all sin, all death, and the tyranny of the Evil One; and gives unending life to all who trust in the crucified and risen Christ.
 “For God loved the world in this way.
 He gave his one and only Son that whoever believes, in him should not perish but have everlasting life.”
 (John 3:16)

 All the benefits of the Lord’s human birth, perfect life, sacrificial death and glorious resurrection from the dead are imparted to lost sinners (such as we all are by birth) by the Sacrament of Holy Baptism.
 In it we are incorporated in and into the name of the Father and the Son and the Holy Spirit.
 Baptism gives us new life, and with it, new love for God, and for one another.
 In it and by it, we are made children of the Heavenly Father.
 We are delivered from death and the devil, and obtain the promise of never-ending life.
 Jesus says, “I am the resurrection and the life.
 Whoever believes in me, even if he were dead yet shall he live.
 And whoever lives and believes in me will never die.”
 (John 11:25ff)